gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 Spur Gear Gearboxes → Planetary Gearboxes
 =========================================
-Note: Spur gear gearboxes are fine for most applications for a rookie team.
+.. note:: Spur gear gearboxes are fine for most applications for a rookie team.
     We are not advocating necessarily having to upgrade to planetary motors, but there are some advantages which may become useful in more advanced use cases such as high-load systems.

 .. important:: Spur gear gearboxes have inherent disadvantages to planetary
     gearboxes.